cseanburns/personal_knowledge_mgmt/src/p1-pkm.md

 ### Theme

-At the top of the page is an icon of paint brush.
+At the top of the page is an icon of a paint brush.
 The default theme is darker text on a light background, but you can change the theme per your preferences.